piured/courel/maths-behind-gimmicks.md

     `1`, this transition is smoothly applied in the span of 1 **second**.

-On the other hand, We have already talked about how the `#SCROLLS` definition changes where the notes should be placed on the screen.
+On the other hand, we have already talked about how the `#SCROLLS` definition changes where the notes should be placed on the screen.
 It turns out that also has an impact on the scrolling function.
-Taking the same example from Section
-<a href="#sec:beat2noteposition" data-reference-type="ref" data-reference="sec:beat2noteposition">2</a>,
-we can extract the following information:
+Taking the same example from the previous section we can extract the following information:

 1. From beat 0 to beat 4, the scrolling 1 times as fast.